Contentious Commercial Dispute Advice

 The team reviews what has happened, what is being claimed and what outcome you are trying to achieve.

-This may involve unpaid sums, contract terms, failed obligations, disputed services or a claim made against your business.
+This may involve unpaid sums, disputed contract terms, failed obligations, disputed services or a claim made against your business.

 2. Review the contract and evidence